SACHSTech/processing-cpt-cavan-solo/README.md

 # Scoring

 ### Distance
 The only scoring that takes place in this game is distance.
 The objective is to get the most distance.
-In order to make the game more interesting you can try not losing health or not using gas which can count as scoring; however, distance is the main scoring system.
+In order to make the game more interesting you can try not losing health which can count as scoring; however, distance is the main scoring system.

 # Limitations

-### Negative Distance
-Objects will spawn at certain distances within the game.
-If you use too much gas and end up going too far into negative distance you may have a lack of any moving objects until you return to a positive distance.
-This system prevents players from spamming the 'a' key.

 ### Lag
 On certain devices, this game lags really hard due to the massive amount of images being displayed on the screen.